Stuck on FAFSA?

 Registered apprenticeship programs open to everyone provide training in fields like child care, construction, manufacturing, and much more.

-Year Up is an intensive, one-year program for college students ages 18-24 that combines professional coaching, hands-on skill development, and internships at some of America’s top companies.
+Year Up is a DACA-friendly intensive, one-year program for college students ages 18-24 that combines professional coaching, hands-on skill development, and internships at some of America’s top companies.

 About 85% of Year Up graduates are employed or attending college full-time within four months of completing the program.
 Those employed earn an average starting wage of $18 per hour—$36,000 per year for salaried employees.

 Workforce Innovation and Opportunity Act

 Funding is available to disconnected youth ages 16-24.
 A student is considered disconnected if they are not enrolled in a post-secondary institution or working.
 Most of our students would be considered disconnected the day after they graduate high school.